 APRIL: Madness announce special gigs at the Hackney Empire, where they will reveal their new album

-SUGGS (speaking in 2008): We’ve been working on it for about two years and it’s finally seeing a bit of shape, and I’m very pleased with it.
+SUGGS (speaking in 2008): We’ve been working on the album for about two years and it’s finally seeing a bit of shape, and I’m very pleased with it.
 I suppose making a new record is announcing to the world that we’re here to stay, because up to this point we’ve been having a great time and adding new songs to our set but primarily just doing the greatest hits thing which is still enormously popular throughout the known world.

 MAY 2: Suggs and Carl appear at Heaven, London